 Badwater Basin is an endorheic basin in Death Valley National Park, renowned as the location of Badwater Creek, the point of the lowest elevation in North America, at 282 feet (86 m) below sea level.
 At the bottom of Badwater Basin is a saline lake that is fed by a spring.

 When it rains, the Badwater Basin fills with a shallow pool of brine water.
-The heat here is intense, so much so that Badwater Creek holds the record for the highest temperature ever recorded on Earth; a scorching 134 °F (56.7 °C) documented on July 10, 1913.
+The heat here is so intense that Badwater Creek holds the record for the highest temperature ever recorded on Earth; a scorching 134 °F (56.7 °C) documented on July 10, 1913.

 Badwater is often covered in a layer of haze caused by evaporating water.
 Please be cautious if you visit at night during the summer months – it’s desperately hot here!
 To avoid the heat, come at sunrise or after sunset to take an enjoyable walk through dried sand and salt lakes.